nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 ![broken-comb]({{ site.baseurl }}/assets/img/broken_comb_people.jpg "Broken Comb")
 *This image was for Design/Marketing.
 Replace the words in the image with words from the pillars of knowledge I mentioned above.*

 **Broken Comb people are like T-shaped people on overdrive.** Broken comb people do not stop and rest on their laurels after gaining a deep area of expertise and broad breadth. **Learning in depth** does not stop for these people.
 They are constantly learning, improving and going deeper than expected.
-While this broken comb concept is still relatively new, I do think that this will be the standard expectation, especially since we live in an age where information is ubiquitous. **Finding much different information is easy.
-However, mastering all these different information is something else..**
+While this broken comb concept is still relatively new, I do think that this will be the standard expectation, especially since we live in an age where information is ubiquitous. **Finding information is easy.
+However, mastering all these information is something else..**

 I feel that this is particularly important for a data scientist.
 The DS field is moving very fast and new things are coming up all the time.
 It is not enough to just master the regular supervised/unsupervised machine learning algorithms.
 You have to pick up and master even more complicated algorithms like deep learning.
 By the time you understand deep learning to a certain level, maybe it is time to pick up reinforcement learning which has gained traction in recent years(remember AlphaGo).
 That is only in the area of machine learning.
 How about the other pillars that I mentioned about?
 What about data engineering?
 Just because it is a separate job scope does not mean that you can ignore it.
 You have to pick that up gradually as well.

-**Having said all these, in reality, nobody really expects to find someone with all these skill sets.
+**Having said all these, in reality, nobody really expects to find someone with all these skill sets in real life situations.
 Job descriptions are meant to be the best case scenario.
 In fact, hiring managers are having a tough time finding people and they usually settle for people with SOME of the skillsets.**

 ## 4. Run-through of DS skills and tools